TITLE 11 LABOR AND WORKERS COMPENSATION

 11.21.2.37 UNIT CLARIFICATION:

-A. Except as provided in Section 24(A) of the Act, where the circumstances surrounding the creation of an existing collective bargaining unit are alleged to have changed sufficiently to warrant a change in the scope and description of that unit, or a merger or realignment of previously existing bargaining units represented by the same labor organization, either the exclusive representative or the employer may file with the director a petition for unit clarification.
+A. Except as provided in Subsection A of Section 24 of the Act, a unit clarification petition is appropriate for resolving ambiguities concerning the unit placement of individuals who come within a newly established classification; where the circumstances surrounding the creation of an existing collective bargaining unit are alleged to have changed sufficiently to warrant a change in the scope and description of that unit, or where a merger or realignment of previously existing bargaining units represented by the same labor organization occurs.
+Either the exclusive representative or the employer may file with the director a petition for unit clarification.
 Such a petition seeking realignment of existing units into horizontal units may be filed and processed only when it relates to state employees.

-B. Upon the filing of a petition for unit clarification, the director shall investigate the relevant facts, and shall either set the matter for hearing or shall issue a report recommending resolution of the issues within thirty (30) days of the filing of the petition.
+B. Upon the filing of a petition for unit clarification, the director shall investigate the relevant facts, and shall either set the matter for hearing or shall issue a report recommending resolution of the issues within 30 days of the filing of the petition.
 In the director’s investigation or through the hearing, the director or hearing examiner shall determine whether a question concerning representation exists and, if so, shall dismiss the petition.
 In such a case, the petitioner may proceed otherwise under these rules.

 C. If the director or hearing examiner determines that no question concerning representation exists and that the petitioned-for clarification is justified by the evidence presented, the director or hearing examiner shall issue a report clarifying the unit within 30 days of the filing of the petition if no hearing is determined necessary, or within 30 days of the hearing if a hearing is determined necessary.
 If the director determines that a question concerning representation exists, the petition shall be dismissed.